Did you know there are fireflies in Utah, New Mexico, and other western states?

-Started in 2014 as the Utah Firefly Citizen Science Project, the project is expanding to other western states in 2019.
-Since its inception, the Western Firefly Project has confirmed new populations of fireflies in Utah, New Mexico, Wyoming, Idaho, Nevada, and Colorado.
+Started in 2014 as the Utah Firefly Citizen Science Project, the project expanded to other western states in 2019.
+Since then, the Western Firefly Project has confirmed new populations of fireflies in Utah, New Mexico, Wyoming, Idaho, Nevada, and Colorado.
+View a map of recorded firefly sightings, which continues to grow thanks to participation from everyday citizen scientists.
+You can also read more about this project in various articles on our blog.

 What are fireflies?